biomedicalinformaticsgroup/Sargasso/docs/support_scripts.rst

 Support scripts
 ===============

-In addition to the main ``species_separator`` script, execution of the *species-separator* pipeline relies on a number of supporting Python and Bash scripts.
+In addition to the main ``species_separator`` script, execution of the *Sargasso* pipeline relies on a number of supporting Python and Bash scripts.
 Their usage patterns are described here; note, however, that in normal usage these scripts need not be executed directly by the user.

 build_star_index (Bash)
 -----------------------